 Pathways with A Ph.D.
 Series

-In collaboration with the Graduate Dean's Leadership Council, the Office of Career Services, the Office of Alumni Affairs, Graduate Alumni Initiatives, and other administrative departments across campus, a series of programs are offered annually to assist graduate students in better understanding the many career paths available with a PhD, and connect them with graduate alumni in those positions and organizations.
-Please visit the Graduate School's calendar for upcoming events in Fall 2018.
+In collaboration with the Graduate Dean's Leadership Council, the Office of Career Services, the Office of Alumni Affairs, Graduate Alumni Initiatives, and other administrative departments across campus, the Office of the Dean of the Graduate School sponsors a series of programs each year to assist graduate students in better understanding the many career paths available with a Ph.D.
+A major goal of the programs is to connect current students with graduate alumni in positions and organizations of interest to students.
+Please visit the Graduate School's calendar for upcoming events.

 Academic Departmental Professional and Career Development Support